benstigsen/RubyTwitch/README.md

 **Adding Commands:**
 1. Open **"TwitchBot.rb"** and go to line 42-44, add your commands.
-2. If you're adding commands to the `commands` array, go to folder **"Responses"** and the command as a text file in all lowercase. _Examples have been included in template_
+2. If you're adding commands to the `commands` array, go to folder **"Responses"** and add the command as a text file in all lowercase. _Examples have been included_